 Why do bees need sleep?

 Bees need to sleep to recharge their batteries, like humans.
 Without a regular sleep schedule, the Apis mellifera suffers from reduced performance in daily roles.
 Simple tasks like navigating home on a different route will become a challenge.

-Reduced sleep impedes the honey bee’s ability to waggle dance.
+Reduced sleep impedes the honey bee’s ability to perform waggle dances.
 This fascinating movement is a communication method used by the worker bee.
 It performs circular motions, directing other foragers to food sources.
 Studies found that sleep-deprived bees were poor communicators and didn’t waggle dance with the same precision.

 A bee’s memory also gets affected by poor sleep patterns.
 They have difficulty locating known food sources, and orientation flights take longer.

 Where do bees sleep?

 Rather than sleep in random positions, honey bees slumber in a location that fits their role in the colony.
 Younger bees sleep closer to the center of the nest, often in honeycomb cells.
 Older forager bees sleep towards the edge of the hive.
 While older bees have a fixed sleep pattern, younger bees don’t; this is like comparing baby and adult humans.

 During winter, honey bees huddle as a group inside the nest to stay warm.
 In the cold months, you won’t see bees sleeping on flowers outside; instead, they choose the warmth of the beehive.

 Honey bee scouts searching for a new hive location will often sleep away from the hive.
 They may have a sleepover at a potential new hive location before the rest of the swarm follows.